pineunity/apmec/doc/source/contributor/event_logging.rst

     - event-show: Show detailed info for a given event ID.
     - events-list: Lists all events for all resources.
     - vim-events-list: List events that belong to a given VIM.
-    - vnf-events-list: List events that belong to a given VNF.
+    - mea-events-list: List events that belong to a given VNF.
     - mead-events-list: List events that belong to a given VNFD.

 NOTE: For more details on the syntax of these CLIs, refer to